- Lots of standard tech…

 The 2020 Audi Q3’s gas mileage fails to impress.

 The 2020 Audi Q3 is actually less efficient than its larger and more expensive sibling, the Q5.
-This may have something to do with its standard all-wheel drive and heavy curb weight, but we’re not impressed regardless, warranting 4 out of 10 here.
+This may have something to do with its standard all-wheel drive and heavy curb weight.
+It's a 4 out of 10 here.